-\\ Presence of coliform bacteria in 5% or more of the monthly samples. \\\ A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive.
+^{} A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive.

-Fecal coliform bacteria, in particular, E. coli, are members of the coliform bacteria group originating in the intestinal tract of warm-blooded animals and are passed into the environment through feces.
+Fecal Coliform bacteria, in particular, E. coli, are members of the coliform bacteria group originating in the intestinal tract of warm-blooded animals and are passed into the environment through feces.
 The presence of fecal coliform bacteria (E. coli) in drinking water may indicate recent contamination of the drinking water with fecal material.
+Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, and other symptoms.
+They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems.

-Lead a Lead and Copper Rule Monitoring Constituent (Unit of Measure) 90th Percentile Number of Sites Exceeding Action Level Action Level Likely Source of Contaminant 2012 Lead (ppb) 2.69 1 15.0 Corrosion of household plumbing systems, erosion of natural deposits 2012 Copper (ppm) 0.065 0 1.3 Corrosion of household plumbing systems, erosion of natural deposits Unreg Unregulated Contaminant Monitoring Rule 3 (UCMR3) Year Security Survey List (Unit of Measure) Average Range MRL 2014 Molybdenum (ppb) 1.2 1.2-1.3 1 2014 Strontium (ppb) 339 280-390 0.3 2014 Vanadium (ppb) 6.3 5.5-7.0 0.2 2014 Chromium-Hexavalent (ppb) 0.05 0.03-0.08 0.03 2014 Chlorate (ppb) 124 20-210 20 Secon Secondary and Other Constituents - Not Associated with Adverse Health Affects
+LEAD AND COPPER MONITORING RULE Number of Sites Exceeding Action Level Constituent (Unit of Measure) Action Level Likely Source of Contaminant 90th Percentile 2016 1.7 0 15.0 Corrosion of household plumbing systems, erosion of natural deposits Lead (ppb) 2016 Copper (ppm) 0.058 0 1.3 Corrosion of household plumbing systems, erosion of natural deposits UNREGULATED CONTAMINANT MONITORING RULE 3 (UCMR3) Constituent (Unit of Measure) MRL (Minimum Reporting Level) Average Range 2014 Molybdenum (ppb) 1.2 1.2 - 1.32014 339 280 - 3900.3 Strontium (ppb) 6.3 5.5 - 7.00.2 2014 Vanadium (ppb) 2014 Chromium-Hexavalent (ppb) 0.05 0.03 - 0.080.03 2014 124 20 - 210 20 Chlorate (ppb) SECONDARY AND OTHER CONSTITUENTS - Not Associated with Adverse Health Effects